solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 maintain every aspect of the environment.

-To perform a simulated classical deployment in Azure, go to the [Classic Deployment to PHP-enabled IIS server][21] article.
+To perform a simulated classical deployment in Azure, go to the [Classic Deployment to PHP-enabled IIS server][23] article.

+![This image demonstrates the classic deployment.]

 ## Azure VM deployment